stephenhouser/node-red-contrib-flexradio/PROTOCOL.md

     }
 }

-# When "Value Only" is selected
+# When "Value Only" is selected, one message for each update in the payload.
+# The values are scaled based on the meter's units.
+# `meter` is the radio's assigned meter number
 {
     "topic": "TX-/1/FWDPWR",
+    "meter": 1,
     "payload": 0
 }

 {
     "topic": "TX-/3/SWR"
+    "meter": 21,
     "payload": 1.2
 }
 ```